 10. Participate in the Psychology Club

-Our Psychology Club was formed in 2005 to provide all students with opportunities to learn more about psychology.
+Our Psychology Club provides all students with opportunities to learn more about psychology.
 The club sponsors educational workshops which cover a wide variety of topics ranging from "what do school counselors do and how do you become one?" to "NGI – not guilty by reason of insanity - who determines this?"
 The student-run club raises money to support causes in areas such as autism research.